Website icon Xpert.Digital

 • Paying at the non-autonomous checkout (presence of cashiers)

-• 24/7 Service – Shop and receive goods around the clock
+• 24/7 Service – Shop and receive your goods around the clock

-• 24/7 Meeting Area – Café, snacks etc. around the clock
+• 24/7 Meeting Area – Café, snacks etc. available around the clock

 Automated warehouse

-We all know the problem.
-No condensed milk for your coffee?
-Accidentally forgotten to buy drinks on time?
+We've all been there.
+No condensed milk for coffee?
+Accidentally forgot to buy drinks in time?
 It's Sunday?
-Many a trip to the gas station saved the situation.
-But unfortunately that is also insufficient.
-Not all products can be found at the gas station and opening times are also limited.
+Many a trip to the gas station has saved the day.
+But even that's not always enough.
+Not all products are available at gas stations, and their opening hours are limited.

-But where there is a gas station, wouldn't an autonomous retail system also be profitable?
-The catchment area and infrastructure would be there.
+But wouldn't an autonomous retail system also be profitable where there's already a gas station?
+The catchment area and infrastructure are there.

-In any case, it must be an automated warehouse.
-Because here, the maximum possible items are stored intelligently and optimally in the smallest space.
-Monitoring the expiry dates of the products and the correct storage of dry to cold-sensitive products are essential features.
+It absolutely must be an automated warehouse.
+This allows for the optimal and intelligent storage of the maximum possible number of items in the smallest possible space.
+Monitoring product expiration dates and ensuring the correct storage of dry or temperature-sensitive products are essential features.

-Allowing the possible to do the impossible creates a new reality
+Allowing the possible to achieve the impossible creates a new reality

 Smart e-commerce strategy from South Korea